-Although considerable debate has swirled around the issue of how to manage IFs and IRRs in human subjects research generally, there has been much less debate over biobank responsibilities.
+While considerable debate has swirled around the issue of how to manage IFs and IRRs in human subjects research generally, there has been much less debate over biobank responsibilities.
 To ground our discussion of biobank responsibilities, we conducted research on current biobank policy.
-That research is described in greater detail by Johnson et al. In 2009-2010, we assembled a sample comprised of three types of biobanks: NIH intramural biobanks (43 biobanks), other US biobanks not coordinated intramurally through NIH (66 biobanks), and non-US biobanks (12 biobanks).
-A total of 2,366 documents were collected from the websites of the 43 NIH intramural and 12 non-US biobanks plus a random sample of 30 of the other US biobanks, for a total of 85 biobanks.
-Supplemental e-mail solicitations were sent to each biobank to request additional documents not publicly available on the biobank's website.
+That research is described in greater detail in Johnson, Lawrenz & Thao.3 In 2009-10, we assembled a sample comprised of 3 types of biobanks: NIH intramural (43 biobanks), other U.S. biobanks not coordinated intramurally through NIH (66 biobanks), and non-U.S. biobanks (12 biobanks).
+A total of 2,366 documents were collected from the websites of the 43 NIH intramural and 12 non-U.S. biobanks plus a random sample of 30 of the other U.S. biobanks, for a total of 85 biobanks.
+Supplemental email solicitations were sent to each biobank to request additional documents not publicly available on the biobank's website.
 Forty-six biobanks responded to the request and sent a total of 29 additional documents, for a response rate of 54% to the e-mail request.
-Here, we briefly summarize relevant findings from the US biobanks only.
+Here we briefly summarize relevant findings from the U.S. biobanks only.

-Of the US biobanks, almost half (43-49%, tabulated for the two categories of US biobanks) addressed issues related to the return of IFs and IRRs in some way.
+Of the U.S. biobanks, almost half (43%-49%, tabulated for the two categories of U.S. biobanks) addressed issues related to the return of IFs and IRRs in some way.
 However, that means that more than half did not.
-Given how little literature exists offering guidance to biobanks on IFs and IRRs, it is not surprising that we found that many biobanks did not address the return of IFs and IRRs.
+Given how little literature exists offering guidance to biobanks on IFs and IRRs, it is not surprising that we found that many biobanks did not address return of IFs and IRRs.

-Of those biobanks addressing these issues, 33-46% had documents saying they do return some information.
-Among the 21 NIH intramural biobanks addressing whether they would return information to participants, seven of these had documents indicating that they would return some information (including GENEVA, the Framingham Heart Study, and the National Children's Study).
-Among the 13 other US biobanks sampled and addressing this issue, six had documents indicating that they would return some information (including the Personalized Medicine Project at Marshfield Clinic, 23andMe, the University of Connecticut Behavioral Gene Bank, and the Kaiser Permanente Research Program on Genes, Environment, and Health).
-Table 2, adapted from Johnson et al., summarizes these findings.
+Of those biobanks addressing these issues, 33%-46% had documents saying they do return some information.
+Among the 21 NIH intramural biobanks addressing whether they would return information to participants, 7 of these had documents indicating that they would return some information (including GENEVA, the Framingham Heart Study, and the National Children's Study).
+Among the 13 other U.S. biobanks sampled and addressing this issue, 6 had documents indicating that they would return some information (including the Personalized Medicine Project at Marshfield Clinic, 23andMe, the University of Connecticut Behavioral Gene Bank, and the Kaiser Permanente Research Program on Genes, Environment, and Health).
+Table 2, adapted from Johnson, Lawrenz & Thao3 summarizes these findings.